Affiliate Marketing

 3. Your Page Layout

-Every time you build a new affiliate landing page, you need to remember that you have only ONE GOAL: To make your prospects click that affiliate link of yours.
+Every time you build a new affiliate landing page, remember that you have ONE GOAL: to make your prospects click that affiliate link.
+Stay focused—we have seen beautiful landers that did not convert, simply because over-designed pages distracted prospects from the main goal, or slowed the page down with unnecessary content and images.

 • They’re not heavily formatted